samvermeir1606/lighthouse-database-vrt-test/README.md

-# lighthouse-database-vrt-test
+# VRT Lighthouse Scores
+Using the API of PageSpeed (lighthouse) and Cron-jobs, I have made a server that takes the "accessibility"-scores of a set of urls and add them to a Postgres Database attached to this server.
+Each set amount of time, the cron jobs execute and the database gets filled.
+The reason for this is to have a record of how well our sites perform according to PageSpeed (powered by Google Lighthouse).
+This is a personal project, I do not own the contents of any of those sites.
-This is the code for a server that is currently running on Heroku.
-The endpoints of the server are connected to a list of cronjobs at https://console.cron-job.org/jobs
+This server is currently running on Heroku, at the following url: https://sheltered-shelf-81281.herokuapp.com/.
+Going to the url will give you a list of all the rows in the database, in a JSON format.
+To make sure the database gets filled with the right data, all the endpoints are hooked up to a cron job at https://console.cron-job.org/jobs.

 ## Currently running Cronjobs
 | Status | Execution moment | Brand | Main Brand | Endpoint |
 | --- | --- | --- | --- | --- |